 PWA enables web apps to be stored on your device.
 It produces an icon in the form of a website app.
 Opening that icon will show the look and feel of the mobile application.
 With PWA, all previously opened posts are stored on the device.
-Users do not need to access the Internet to read them a second time.
-PWA app development uses a methodology combining the native app experience rendering web browser features.
+Users do not need to access the Internet to reread them.
+PWA app development uses a methodology combining the native app experience and rendering web browser features.

 The Primary Advantage of PWA Apps

 If a company makes an application, they need to develop it for different platforms like Android, iOS, and Windows.
 But this is not the case in PWA.
-Developers do not need to develop separate apps for each platform.
+Developers do not need to create separate apps for each platform.
 A single application will serve all devices and platforms.
-The only requirement is that the browser running PWA apps must support HTML5 based web pages and run on any mobile browser.
+The only requirement is that the browser running PWA apps must support HTML5-based web pages and run on any mobile browser.

 Characteristics of Progressive Web Applications (PWAs)

 Progressive web apps are web applications that are designed to be capable, reliable, and installable across a variety of devices and platforms.
 This new form of application development complements the improved user experience and look that makes the app feel similar to a platform-specific app.